 The goal of IFS isn’t to live solely from Self, in a state of perpetual enlightenment–as if.
 Instead, if the internal world is an orchestra, then it includes many players (parts), a conductor (Self), and music (life).
 The goal is for the conductor to transcend and unify the parts of the orchestra, to draw from each player’s gifts in ways that complement other players and the music they play together (the living of life).
 IFS can enhance the “music” we play as parents, partners, friends, and leaders.
 Growth in Self-leadership frees up our internal world which naturally transforms our external relationships and roles.
 IFS doesn’t seek to overcome deficits, but instead to release constraints of what we already possess in actuality or potential.

-Feel free to contact me if you would like to learn more and explore how IFS can benefit you personally or professionally.
+Feel free to contact me if you would like to learn more and explore how IFS can benefit you personally and professionally.